ece1786-2023/DevGPTeam/README.md

 # Dev GPTeam: An end-to-end application to transform ideas into operable software

-Dev GPTeam CLI is a command-line application designed to streamline the software development process by leveraging the power of GPT models.
+Dev GPTeam is a command-line application designed to streamline the software development process by leveraging the power of GPT models.
 This application allows users to input initial software requirements and uses GPT-powered interactions to refine requirements, generate source code.

 ## Features